muratk3n/thirdwave/en/README.md

 ---

-Sounds like a useless team.. therein lies the problem IMO.
-First of all the tech is nowhere near being "AI", second, its mishaps, when it's responsible for them, can be addressed at a managerial level any other software mistake.
+Sounds like a useless team.. therein lies the problem.
+First of all the tech is nowhere near being "AI", second, its mishaps and mistakes, when it does them, can be addressed at a managerial level like any other software mistake.

 "@josheidelson